surge-synthesizer/conduit/README.md

 cmake --build build --target conduit_all
 ```

-results in a `Conduit.clap` and `Conduit.vst3` somewhere
+results in a `Conduit.clap` and `Conduit.vst3` in `build/conduit_products`.
-in your build directory.
-Changes based on platform right now.
-You can find em.

-My todo list is in the BaconPaulTODO.md but is a mess
+The best way to interact with this project is to reac us via:

+1. The `#conduit-dev` channel on surge discord
-right now, hmu in the #wrappers channel on clap discord or
+2. The `#wrappers` channel on clap discord or
-if you really want in #clap-chatter in surge discord

-Said DSP and processing are getting incrementally less bad.
-But this is still
-primarily an infrastructure project.
-If you're looking for good plugins this
-still ain't quite the place.
-Feel free to try them but don't
-expect things like "all the parameters do something" yet. :)
+3. Github Issues here

 ## An Important Note about Licensing